Types of Polynomials

 Important Notes on Types of Polynomials:

-- In a polynomial, two terms are separated by the addition or subtraction sign.
+- Two terms of polynomials are separated by the addition or subtraction sign.
 Multiplication and division operators are not used to create more terms in a polynomial.
 For example, 3xy is considered as 3 × x × y, is a monomial, whereas 3x+y is a binomial.

-- Based on the terms in a polynomial, it can be classified into the following 3 types.
-They are monomial, binomial, trinomial.
+- Based on the terms in a polynomial, it can be classified into the following 3 types: monomial, binomial, trinomial.

-- Based on the degree of a polynomial, it can be classified into 4 types.
-They are zero polynomial, linear polynomial, quadratic polynomial, cubic polynomial.
+- Based on the degree of a polynomial, it can be classified into 4 types: zero polynomial, linear polynomial, quadratic polynomial, cubic polynomial.

 - Polynomials should have a whole number as the degree.
 Expressions with negative exponents are not polynomials.
 For example, x-2 is not a polynomial.